zhujianfeng/paint-events-speed-index/README.md

 This project is inspired by [WebPageTest](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/metrics/speed-index), and the algorithm we used is similar to WebPageTest's.
 Need to say that we would like to optimize the algorithm in future.

-The algorithm of visual progress we used in project is like this:
+The algorithm of visual progress we used in project is like this (copied from WebPageTest):

 * In the case of Webkit-based browsers, we collect the timeline data which includes paint rects as well as other useful events.
 * We filter out any paint events that occur before the first layout that happens after the first response data is received.